zettelyay/zettel-terminal-extension-twync/README.md

-# Zettel Terminal Extension Seed
+# Zettel Terminal Extension Twync

-This repository contains a seed project to speed-up developing extensions for [Zettel Terminal](https://app.zettel.ooo).
+This repository contains both client-side and server-side implementation for \_Twitter sync (a.k.a.
+Twync) extension for [Zettel Terminal](https://app.zettel.ooo).
 You can read more about the product [here](http://zettel.ooo).

+It's created based on the [seed project **zettelyay/zettel-terminal-extension-seed**](https://github.com/zettelyay/zettel-terminal-extension-seed) to speed-up the implementation.
+Feel free to develop this work further or start developing your own extension based on the same seed project.

 The repository insists of two projects: